-- 1. You have the right to cancel your agreement for a program of instruction, without any penalty or obligations, through attendance at the first class session or the seventh calendar day after enrollment, whichever is later. - 2.
-If the Enrollment Agreement is cancelled within the 7 days from signing the Enrollment Agreement, the school will refund 100 percent of the amount paid for institutional charges, less a reasonable deposit or an application fee not to exceed \$250.00, if the notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later. - 3.
+1. You have the right to cancel your agreement for a program of instruction, without any penalty or obligations, through attendance at the first-class session or the seventh calendar day after enrollment, whichever is later.

+- 2. If the Enrollment Agreement is cancelled within the 7 days from signing the Enrollment Agreement, the school will refund 100 percent of the amount paid for institutional charges, less a reasonable deposit or an application fee not to exceed \$250.00, if the notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later. - 3.
 After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a pro rata refund if you have completed 60 percent or less of the scheduled program. - 4.
-Cancellation may occur when the student provides a written notice of cancellation at the following address: Adrian's Beauty College, 1340 W. Main St., Suite A, Turlock, Ca. 95380.
+Cancellation may occur when the student provides a written notice of cancellation at the following address: North Adrian's College of Beauty 124 Floyd Ave Modesto, CA 95350 or Adrians Beauty College of Tracy 3000 W. Grantline Road Tracy, CA 95304.
 This can be done by mail or by hand delivery. - 5.
 The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage.

-- 6. The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 7.
+If a student fails to notify the College in writing, the student will automatically be withdrawn after 14 days of non-attendance. - 6.
+The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 7.
 A withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited, to a student's lack of attendance.